THE HISTORY OF THE COWETA SHOPPER

 And in December 2016, newspaper veteran John A. Winters and Winters Media & Publishing, Inc., purchased The Coweta Shopper.
 Winters has over 30 years experience in newspaper publishing and – along with his wife, Corby Carlin Winters – is providing a new look and format for what is now simply called “The Shopper.”
 The Shopper has more entertainment news, events, features, trends and advertising specials than ever before plus utilizes social media to help disseminate advertiser’s marketing messages.

 In May 2017, Winters Media & Publishing, Inc., launched a sister publication – The Paper.
 This publication is distributed to high-traffic areas (restaurants, banks, shops, salons, visitors centers, libraries, etc…) in and around Coweta County.
-It focuses on feature stories, Q&As, entertainment, restaurants, things to do with an expanded calendar of events.
+It focuses on feature stories, Q&As, entertainment, restaurants, things to do and with an expanded calendar of events.

 In November 2017, Winters Media & Publishing, Inc., moved its offices of The Shopper and The Paper from off Pine Road to Downtown Newnan at 15 Perry Street.